robflop/motiful/Wiki-Usage.md

 # Tags:
 Tags in motiful are a feature seperate from commands -- *they **_don't_** use the command prefix, nor do they have a specific "command name" that tells motiful to use them -- all it listens to is the format in which things are written.*

+They are saved in a file called ``tags.js`` within the ``src/data`` folder and to update the loaded tags, motiful needs to be restarted.

 To trigger a tag, just place it in your message alongside your other content enclosed by brackets, e.g. `My name is [name]!`.
 This will result in motiful trying to find a tag called `name`, replacing the tag call with the output this tag results in.

-Assuming you have a tag called `name`, with value `robflop`, the result of the above would be:
+Assuming you have a tag called `name`, with value `'robflop'`, the result of the above would be:

 `My name is robflop!`.